pokemonyellowversion/project01game/README.md

 <img src=http://i.imgur.com/iMxKgy5.png>

-[Technologies Used]
+<b>[Technologies Used]</b>

 Technologies used are HTML Canvas, CSS, and Javascript.
 I also used GIMP 2 to edit the sprite images.

-[Getting Started]
+<b>[Getting Started]</b>

 https://pokemonyellowversion.github.io/project01game/

-[Next Steps]
+<b>[Next Steps]</b>

 No unsolved problems as the game has full functionality.
-Extra features I could add are score penalties if the player fails to shoot an enemy, a boss enemy, or a start screen displaying the game instructions.
+Extra features I could add are score penalties if the player fails to shoot an enemy, a boss enemy, have the enemies shoot back, or a start screen displaying the game instructions.

-[Credits]
+<b>[Credits]</b>

-Star Wars X-Wing Fighter player and TIE Fighter enemy art by http://deus-ex-letum.deviantart.com/.
+Star Wars X-Wing Fighter player and TIE Fighter enemy art from http://deus-ex-letum.deviantart.com/.
-Player beam art is open source.
+Player beam art from open source.